Russian search engine alerts Google to possible data problem

-MOSCOW — A Russian Internet company says it has received complaints that its search engine was turning up some Google documents that appeared to be meant for personal use.
+MOSCOW — The Russian Internet company Yandex said Thursday that its public search engine has been turning up dozens of Google documents that appear meant for private use, suggesting there may have been a data breach.

-Yandex spokesman Ilya Grabovsky said Thursday that some Internet users contacted the company Wednesday to say that its public search engine was yielding what looked like personal Google files.
-Grabovsky said the company has alerted Google.
+Yandex spokesman Ilya Grabovsky said that some Internet users contacted the company Wednesday to say that its public search engine was yielding what looked like personal Google files.

+Russian social media users started posting scores of such documents, including an internal memo from a Russian bank, press summaries and company business plans.

 It was unclear whether the files were meant to be publicly viewable by their authors and how many there were.
 Google did not comment.